 If you can clearly communicate to your horse every time you’re around them that you have a plan along with the willingness and ability to enforce that plan, you’ve become the leader your horse craves and you’ve essentially learned the principles of horsemanship.

 I suggest that you learn horsemanship first and implement it to confidently communicate with trained horses.
-Once you’ve established that you can use that to start horse training from the very beginning.
+Once you’ve established that you can use that to learn how to train a horse from the very beginning.

 The 3 Belief Systems of my Approach to Horse Training

-I have 3 beliefs that I adopt when I think of working with horses in any capacity help me to communicate with them.
+I have 3 beliefs that I adopt when I think of working with horses in any capacity.
+These really help me to communicate with them.